mikehattsu/drmdmp64_mass/README.md

 https://github.com/nopjne/drmdmp64_mass

+This unofficial version produces:
+- .sra, .fla and .eep save files compatible with various pj64/mupen emulators.
+- .ram, .flash and .eeprom save files compatible with ares.
+- The .ram, .flash and .eep save files can also be used with gopher64, but the .ram/.flash must be renamed to .sra/.fla before use.
+DO NOT use the pj64/mupen .sra/.fla files with gopher64.
+- The rom that can be extracted in both .v64 (byteswapped) and .z64 (big endian) formats.

 I've also made an eeprom save fix for the dumper that's sold on various websites that looks like this:
 ![alt text](https://github.com/mikehattsu/drmdmp64_mass/blob/master/dumper.jpg?raw=true)